CatHuyuH24/A-EMS/docs/System_Architecture.md

 ## 3. Data Flow

-### Example 1: User Logs In
+### Example 1: Enhanced User Authentication Flow

+#### Standard Login

 1. User enters credentials in the **Frontend**.
 2. Frontend sends a request to the **API Gateway**, which routes it to the **Auth Service**.
 3.  **Auth Service** validates credentials against the **PostgreSQL Database**.
+4. If MFA is enabled, **Auth Service** returns an MFA challenge requiring TOTP code.
+5. User provides TOTP code, **Auth Service** validates it.
-4. On success, it generates a JSON Web Token (JWT) and returns it to the user.
+6. On success, it generates a JSON Web Token (JWT) and refresh token, returns them to the user.
-5. The **Frontend** stores the JWT for subsequent authenticated requests.
+7. The **Frontend** stores the JWT for subsequent authenticated requests.

+#### OAuth 2.0 Google Login

+1. User clicks "Login with Google" in the **Frontend**.
+2. Frontend redirects to Google OAuth authorization server.
+3. User authenticates with Google and grants permissions.
+4. Google redirects back to **Frontend** with authorization code.
+5. Frontend sends authorization code to **Auth Service** via **API Gateway**.
+6.  **Auth Service** exchanges code for Google access token and user info.
+7.  **Auth Service** either creates new user or links to existing account.
+8.  **Auth Service** generates JWT and returns user session data.

+#### MFA Setup Flow

+1. User navigates to MFA settings in **Frontend**.
+2. Frontend requests TOTP setup from **Auth Service**.
+3.  **Auth Service** generates secret key and QR code, returns to **Frontend**.
+4. User scans QR code with authenticator app and enters verification code.
+5.  **Auth Service** validates TOTP code and enables MFA for user.
+6.  **Auth Service** generates backup codes and returns them securely.

+#### Administrative User Registration

+1. Administrator accesses user management interface in **Frontend**.
+2. Administrator fills out new user form with role and permissions.
+3. Frontend sends registration request to **Auth Service** via **API Gateway**.
+4.  **Auth Service** validates administrator permissions and creates user account.
+5.  **Auth Service** sends welcome email with temporary password to new user.
+6. New user must change password and setup MFA on first login.

 ### Example 2: User Asks the AI a Question